 As Christians, you are given the awesome responsibility to take care of your bodies.
 One of the ways to do that is physical exercise.
 Having healthy bodies will make a difference in how you think, act and feel.
 Being active and learning about how your body can move is an important part of your total education experience.
 The Elementary school physical education program is a combination of motor skill proficiency, foundation of sports, health fitness, play, and sportsmanship.

-Elementary Spanish is rooted in God’s love of all languages and all people.
-Elementary students get a taste of this rich language and culture at the language’s beginning stages.
-Studying greetings, routines, likes and dislikes, and other basic vocabulary will lay the foundation for successful foreign language acquisition later on in their education.
+Elementary Spanish (grades 3-5) is rooted in God’s love of all languages and all people.
+Studying greetings, conversation, vocabulary, and culture lay the foundation for successful foreign language acquisition later on in their education.

-Students in Grades 3-5 have weekly technology classes using the Code.org curriculum.
+Students in Grades 3-5 have weekly Computer Science classes using the Code.org curriculum.
 They also learn how to navigate the internet safely.
-Three times a week the students use Typing Club to work their way through comprehensive keyboarding lessons using the QWERTY keyboard.
+Three times a week the students use Typing Club to work their way through comprehensive, scaffolded keyboarding lessons.

 We use Social Thinking and the Zones of Regulation, along with Responsive Classroom, for a social/emotional learning program.
 This involves weekly sessions where various topics are introduced and discussed, such as how to handle confrontation, dealing with annoying behaviors, etc. Each day also begins with a morning meeting time where students greet each other, share with each other, and participate in community-building activities.
 Our school health and wellness counselor holds sessions in each class periodically.

 After School Enrichment

 Each semester after school enrichment classes are offered by a variety of faculty.
 This is an opportunity for your child to enhance their school experience with an assortment of after school offerings.
-In the past there have been music classes, art lessons, cooking sessions, science experiments, and much more.
+Past sessions have included music classes, art lessons, cooking sessions, science experiments, and much more.
 Students look forward to this opportunity to dive a little deeper into a topic.